lucassaldanha/besu-local-nodes/README.md

 ## Ethereum Accounts

-The network has 3 accounts with pre-loaded ether that you can use to send transanctions.
+The network has 3 accounts with pre-loaded ether that you can use to send transactions.

 You can use the private key of these accounts to load them on Metamask.